NeOneProger/CS_Studying/README.md

 To use this code you need to:
   1. Download all these files.
   2. Put all these files in C# Project.
-  3. Launch ONLY the file called Main without or with debuging.
+  3. Launch ONLY the file called "Main" without or with debuging.

 All these files are FREE TO USE.
 TO SUPPORT THE AUTHOR CLICK THE LINK BELOW